Why so many Belgians visit Balaton Sound in Hungary

 My friend begged me to come here

 The first person that our team talked to was Margot (19).
 It was her first time at Balaton Sound and she came along after her friends kept begging her.
 While she wasn’t a gigantic fan of the music, she found the festival’s atmosphere somewhat unique.
 The thing she liked most besides the ambience was the food.
-When we asked her what one should definitely not forget at this festival she answered: “Your air mattress to float on the Balaton Lake during the day.”
+When we asked her what one definitely should not forget to do at this festival she answered: “To float on your air mattress on the Balaton Lake during the day.”

 Take a swim anytime of the day